binpash/pash/docs/tutorial.md

 #### Natively on Linux

-On Ubuntu, Fedora, or Arch Linux setting up `pash` should be as easy as:
+On Ubuntu, Fedora, Debian, or Arch setting up `pash` should be as easy as:

 ```sh
 curl up.pash.ndr.md | sh